 Some of the things we can support you with include:

 - relationship issues

 - anything that might be worrying you.

-The type of help we can offer includes one-to-one support and group working.
+The type of help we can offer includes one-to-one support.
 We can also tell you about online or face to face counselling and other agencies that can support and advise you.

 2 How to access the service

 You can be referred directly to YES by:

 - CAMHS (NHS Child and Adolescent Mental Health Services)

 3 What happens next?